-Registration Requirement All Annual Meeting program participants must register by 3:00 pm Eastern on April 10, 2019.
-Any participants who have not registered by April 14 will be dropped from the session proposal.
+All Annual Meeting program participants must register by 3:00 pm Eastern on April 10, 2019.
+Any participants who have not registered by April 10 will be dropped from the session proposal.
 The registration requirement is for all AAA Annual Meeting session types (scholarly sessions, special events, installations, gallery sessions, workshops, mentoring events, section events, interest group events, and committee events).

-No proposals for participation in the scholarly program of the meeting can be considered unless formally submitted through the Call for Papers submission site by 3:00 pm Eastern on April 10.
+No proposals for inclusion on the Annual Meeting program will be considered unless formally submitted through the Call for Papers submission site by 3:00 pm Eastern on April 10.

 Final Program Decision

 The AAA follows a policy of peer review and merit consideration for acceptance and inclusion on the program.
 The programming decisions are made by a committee composed of section program reviewers, executive program committee members, the executive program chair and officers of the AAA.